emacsmirror/puppet-ts-mode/README.md

 Completion of local variable names is implemented using the `completion-at-point` function (normally bound to <kbd>C-M-i</kbd>).
 Tree-sitter is used to extract all local variable names from the current manifest.
 Additional variables like the global `$facts` variable can be customized in `puppet-ts-completion-variables`.

+Completion of variable names also works for interpolated variables in a string.

 ### Navigation

 The keybindings <kbd>C-M-a</kbd> and <kbd>C-M-e</kbd> jump to preceding or following resource declaration respectively.
 This seems to be more useful than jumping to the beginning or end of a definition since a Puppet manifest normally only has a single definition.